fernandopalafox/fernandopalafox.github.io/content/research/friction.md

 Once data is collected, I trained a neural network to correct for the data.
 I used a multi-layer perceptron with 4 hidden layers and 256 neurons each.
-The input layer of the neural network takes in normalized joint positions and velocities. [^1] Training is done as follows:
+The input layer of the neural network takes in normalized joint positions and velocities from the initial state. [^1] Training is done as follows:
-1. Sample a from the dataset.
+1. Sample a tuple from the dataset.
 Each data tuple contains an initial state, control torque, and a final state.
 2. Using the initial state, initialize a robot in a simulator (with no friction).
 3. Apply the control torque and the neural network torque to the robot.
 4. Compute the loss function by comparing the difference between the final state (from the data) and the resulting state in the simulation